jaimetur/PhotoMigrator/help/1-command-line-interface.md

               ​--target=immich-1 -> Select Immich Photos account 1 as Target.
               ​--target=synology-2 -> Select Synology Photos account 2 as Target.
               ​--target=/home/local_folder -> Select this local folder as Target.
+-move,     --move-assets = [true,false]
+             If this argument is present, the assets will be moved from <SOURCE> to
+             <TARGET> instead of copy them. (default: False).
 -dashb,    --dashboard = [true,false]
              Enable or disable Live Dashboard feature during Autometed Migration Job.
 This argument only applies if both '--source' and '--target' argument are given